Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions: Introduction

 \begin{enumerate}

-\item {\emph{\textbf{An understanding of how users respond to AI-powered chatbot surveys.}} Our findings revealed the practical value of AI-powered conversational surveys especially in eliciting higher quality responses and overcoming survey taking fatigue.} \item {\emph{\textbf{Design implications of AI-powered chatbots for survey success.}} Our work presents design considerations of enabling a new, AI-powered method for effective surveys.} \item {\emph{\textbf{New opportunities of applying AI to aid in human-subject research}}.
-The demonstrated effectiveness of an AI-powered conversational survey and the simplicity of creating such surveys open up new opportunities of employing AI to aid in human-subject research, including AI-powered semi-structured interviews.} \end{enumerate}
+\item {\textit{ \textbf{An understanding of the holistic effect of AI-powered chatbots on users in surveys with open-ended questions.}} Our findings revealed the practical value of AI-powered chatbot surveys especially in eliciting higher quality responses and increasing respondents' engagement.}

+\item {\textit{ \textbf {Design implications of AI-powered chatbots for survey success.}} Our work discusses design considerations, such as enabling active listening and early intervention, for creating effective chatbots for conducting conversational surveys, especially facilitating the collection of quality survey responses and improving participant engagement.} \item {\textit{\textbf{New opportunities of conducting AI-enabled, human-subject research}}.
+The demonstrated effectiveness of an AI-powered chatbot survey and the simplicity of creating such a chatbot-driven survey open up opportunities of employing AI-powered chatbots to aid in human-subject research, including AI-powered semi-structured interviews and chatbot-driven longitudinal field studies.} \end{enumerate}